 Read Only Switch

 The Armadillo comes equipped with a read-only switch that prevents any mass storage device from being written to.
 If you flick the read-only switch before plugging it into your computer, nothing can be written to the protected device.
-Your computer will error out, telling you that it is not possible to write to the device.
-This could be very helpful in data forensic where you don’t want to compromise the original copy.
-It also guarantees that the computer cannot write anything to your flash drive without your knowledge.
+Your computer will error out by telling you that it is not possible to write to the device.
+This could be very helpful in data forensic where you don’t want to compromise the original copy, and it also guarantees that the computer cannot write anything to your flash drive without your knowledge.

 Automatic Bot Detection

-You’re going to like this feature, if you’re the type of person that is scared of USB Rubber Duckys and other keyboard emulated flash drives.
+If you’re the type of person that is scared of USB Rubber Duckys and other keyboard emulated flash drives, then you’re going to like this feature if you’re the type of person .
 The Armadillo is capable of telling the difference between a human and a bot typing.
 If it detects anything other than a human typing, it immediately stops sending key strokes to the computers and the Armadillo will start blinking red.
 After the “cool-down time”, the device allows key strokes to be sent to the computer once again.
-If a bot is detected repeatedly, the Armadillo permanently locks out the malicious device.
+When a bot is detected repeatedly, the Armadillo permanently locks out the malicious device.

 I manufacture all my products here in New Zealand.
 I use a trusted local electronics house to assemble and solder the circuit boards, then directly supervise the programming and testing.A quote from the creator of the Armadillo

 My products could be cheaper if I manufactured in China but that would destroy the product’s security as well as my own credibility!
 It is a simple task to modify the firmware, replace chips with hidden functions, or change the circuit board layout without any changes being visible.
 Any of these would compromise the security of the firewall.

 These days more people are realising that their supply chain is a big security weakness, particularly with USB devices where nobody knows what factory their devices were made in.
 And of course the social environment is different over there and there are many opportunities for skullduggery.